-In a new study by Bain & Co., Google and Temasek Holdings Pte Ltd featured on Bloomberg’s article, digital financial services are expected to generate at least US$38 billion of annual revenue across Southeast Asia by 2025, more than tripling from US$11 billion in 2019.
+In a new study by Bain & Co., Google and Temasek Holdings Pte Ltd featured here, digital financial services are expected to generate at least US$38 billion of annual revenue across Southeast Asia by 2025, more than tripling from US$11 billion in 2019.

 The report further notes that online lending will comprise about half that total for the region.
 The growing smartphone penetration in the region has opened up new avenues for more Internet-based services, such as insurance and other underserved-services to more than 70 per cent of the adult population.